March 30, 2020 - Meagan Palmer

 Versatile Travel Destinations

-For some people, like those who use wheelchairs or have disabilities, accessibility of a travel destination is of utmost importance when travel planning.
-Some cities are better to visit than others for travelers with specific needs, but you can find that these popular bucket list places tick all the accessibility requirements for the perfect vacation.
+For some people, like those who use wheelchairs or have disabilities, accessibility of a travel destination is of utmost importance when planning.
+Some cities are better to visit than others for travelers with specific needs, but you can find that these popular bucket list places tick all the accessibility requirements for the perfect dream vacation.

-National parks are a current favorite travel destination for many types of travelers, including those with disabilities.
+National parks are a current favorite destination for many types of travelers, including those with disabilities.
 With new guidelines due to COVID-19, you’ll want to make sure you’re even more prepared to travel if you or someone you’re traveling with has a disability.
 Check out this guide from Million Mile Secrets that provides some tips to keep in mind when visiting a national park with disabilities during this ever-changing pandemic.

 Best Places to Travel Domestically

 Many won’t be quite ready to take on an international trip once the corononavirus pandemic has faded away and that’s perfectly fine!
 Why not stay closer to home?
 Try visiting national parks or places like Portland, Colorado Springs, or Myrtle Beach.
-These domestic locations are great for travelers working with a tight travel budget.
+These domestic locations are great for those working with a tight budget.

-Scheduling a weekend trip away can really do the trick –especially after being cooped up from quarantine.
+Scheduling a weekend getaway can really do the trick –especially after being cooped up from quarantine.
 Domestic travel is unique in itself, offering a diverse amount of destinations in the States.
 There’s probably some place close to where you live that you could go explore.
 Maybe a city or a nearby beach?
 Make a road trip out of it and don’t forget to take a lot of pictures!

 Now is the time to score your dream trip at an affordable price.
 Tour operators and travel suppliers are offering low rates if you purchase now and travel later.
 As Jack Ezon from Embark puts it, “Any good buyer knows to buy when a market is weak—as we like to say, ‘Don’t waste this crisis.”
-Even if you don’t plan on traveling now, you’ll be glad you booked future trips with such low rates.
+Even if you don’t plan on going anywhere now, you’ll be glad you booked future trips with such low rates.
 More affordable rates might not be the norm for long, but you might see more value added to experiences you purchase than before.
 Paying attention to this, rather than overzealous advertisements for super-cheap offers could be where you score big when reserving future travel and flights.

 If low rates don’t entice you, the cancellation policies might!
 Many travel suppliers are offering even more flexible policies if you needed to cancel or adjust plans later down the road.
 At least take a peak at what offers are out there, you might be swayed to make plans later this year or early next year if the price is right!